turingschool/mod-0-project-fe/finalPrep/README.md

 Take your time as you go back and refactor your exercises from each section.
 We've included a handy checklist for you to go through below.

-- [x ] I have refactored my `section1` exercises to the best of my ability
+- [x] I have refactored my `section1` exercises to the best of my ability
-- [ ] I have refactored my `section2` exercises to the best of my ability
+- [x] I have refactored my `section2` exercises to the best of my ability
-- [ ] I have refactored my `section3` exercises to the best of my ability
+- [x] I have refactored my `section3` exercises to the best of my ability

 ## Gearing Up for Gear Ups